-Favicon, or Site icon, is an important branding element every WordPress website should have.
+Having to add/change a Favicon, or Site icon, is an important branding element every WordPress website user should consider.

 They are the tiny, cropped images you see on a browser’s tab when you open a website.